Step 4: Create the Zero Trust Policy

 - Whatapplication is used to access the resource?

 - Create application-based Layer 7 policy using App-ID, which identifies applications regardless of port, protocol, or evasive tactics so that you allow only the right applications on your network.
-Policy based on Layer 3 and Layer 4 relies on IP addresses an attacker can spoof and leaves ports open to evasive applications.
+Policy based on Layer 3 and Layer 4 relies on IP addresses that an attacker can spoof and leaves ports open to evasive applications.

 - If the firewall runs PAN-OS 9.0 or later or a Panorama appliance running PAN-OS 9.0 or later manages firewalls running PAN-OS 8.1 or later, use Policy Optimizer to examine existing policy rules (both application-based rules and legacy port-based rules), identify unused rules, and identify rules with unused applications.
 For firewalls that run older versions of PAN-OS, use Expedition to examine policy rules.
-(If you need to migrate a legacy configuration to a PAN-OS device, follow the Best Practices for Migrating to Application-Based Policy.
+(If you need to migrate a legacy configuration to a PAN-OS device, follow the Best Practices for Migrating to Application-Based Policy).

 - Whendo users access the resource?For applications users access only during certain hours, apply a schedule (on Panorama appliances and firewalls) to the policy rule to prevent suspicious access during off-hours.
 Adversaries often attack and attempt to exfiltrate data outside of normal business hours to reduce the chance of discovery.ObjectsSchedules